 Or choose from a huge range of other activities

-You can also search our full range of West Coast activities by clicking on the button below:
+You can read customer reviews and search our full range of West Coast activities just by clicking on the button below:

 Hiding in a secluded part of the Kahurangi National Park, the Oparara is an enchanting part of this vast wilderness area.